joepvd/gitfuse/README.md

 branches in different directories.
 You can only look at the contents of the files.
 There is no concept of commits.

-At this moment, only a single branch from a single repository can be mounted.

 Configuration is in the code, in the `main()` function.
 I plan to add a configuration parser.